Storytelling with Travel Photographs

 The Freelance Travel Photographer Course

-I’ve got some exciting news – The Freelance Travel Photographer Course is coming soon…hooray!
+I’ve got some exciting news – The Freelance Travel Photographer Course is happening again!

-After many requests from past students of my self-study courses, I’m in the midst of creating something special for anyone who wants to see their photos published, to work with global brands and tourism boards.
+After many requests from past students of my self-study courses, I’ve created something special for anyone who wants to see their photos published, to work with global brands and tourism boards.
 It’s an in-depth guide to working as a freelance travel photographer including planning/logistics, creative skills you need, location scouting, pitching and working with publishers, finding clients, working remotely and so much more.

 Hello!
 I’m the founder and photographer behind The Wandering Lens.